Isao Arita: Later career

 In 1985, Arita left WHO to direct the Kumamoto National Hospital in Japan, a position he retained until his retirement in 1992.
 He advised Morihiro Hosokawa (then governor of the Kumamoto prefecture) on the foundation of the Agency for Cooperation in International Health (ACIH) in 1990, and became its chair in 1993.
-The ACIH's aim is to promote disease prevention in developing countries, and the body has organised international conferences on vaccines and other topics.
+The ACIH aims to promote disease prevention in developing countries, and the body has organised international conferences on vaccines and other topics.
 In the early 1990s, Arita called international attention to the issues surrounding the supply of vaccines and vaccine quality in developing countries, and advocated for these countries to move towards being self-sufficient in vaccine production.

 From 1990 until 2004, he chaired the Technical Advisory Group to WHO's Expanded Programme on Immunization and Poliomyelitis Eradication in the Western Pacific Region.
 The programme was successful in eradicating wild poliovirus from this region in 1997.

 He also served on the expert committee that certified the eradication of wild poliovirus from North and South America in 1997.
 Despite these regional successes, the global eradication of polio – planned for 2000 – has yet to be achieved.
 In 2006, with Fenner and Miyuki Nakane, Arita published an opinion piece in the journal Science that questioned whether it was feasible to eradicate polio globally, and suggested that control might be a preferable option.

-He has also published on severe acute respiratory syndrome, measles, hepatitis B, hepatitis C and other viral diseases.
+Arita also published on severe acute respiratory syndrome, measles, hepatitis B, hepatitis C and other viral diseases.

+Death

+Arita died on 17 March 2023, at the age of 96.